 We are glad to welcome Danish Red Cross to GatewayAPI.
 They are in good company among our thousands of customers worldwide.

-When asked why they chose GatewayAPI as their SMS Gateway they answered:
+When asked why they chose GatewayAPI the reply was:

 “We have chosen to cooperate with GatewayAPI for several reasons.
 First of all, their interfaces are user-friendly, their documentation and approach to API seems logic and easy to implement.
 Furthermore, they have been proactive in terms of new solutions and last but not least their prices are extremely competitive.
 We look forward to working with the GatewayAPI team, tells Rikke Hansen, Consultant at Danish Red Cross. “